Skip to content

 Single-pass DEO: one swap parity per round, alternating even/odd.
 Multi-pass breaks non-reversibility (even∘odd∘odd∘even = identity).

 Chains are ordered by ascending β: index 0 is the hottest chain (lowest β, closest to the reference distribution) and index −1 is the coldest chain (highest β, the target distribution you want to sample from).
-The returned states list preserves this ordering.
+The returned states list preserves this ordering, and betas must be sorted ascending (validated).

 .. warning:: To collect samples from the target distribution, always use states[-1] (the cold chain), not states[0].